Clean API Client

 }

-Each element of this structure solves exactly one task:
+Each element in this structure has exactly one responsibility:

 FileResponsibility